Fabrice Yopa

-You Can't Be a Java Developer Without Lombok — Unless You Lived in a Cave
+You Can't Be a Java Developer Without Lombok — Unless You've Been Living Under a Rock

 Never touched @Data, @Getter, or @Slf4j?
-You've been coding in a cave.
-I traced how Lombok generates boilerplate at compile time — starting from the project's first commits, then rebuilding @Getter and @Logger myself.
+You've probably been coding under a rock.
+I traced how Lombok generates its boilerplate at compile time — going all the way back to the project's first commits, then trying to recreate @Getter and @Logger with my own hands.

-You Can't Be a Java Developer Without Lombok, Unless You Lived in a Cave
+You Can't Be a Java Developer Without Lombok — Unless You've Been Living Under a Rock

 Introduction

-If you've never used @Data, @Getter, or @Slf4j, you probably spent years writing getters and setters by hand.
-Most Java projects use Lombok.
-Most developers never look at how it works.
+If you've never used @Data, @Getter, or @Slf4j, you've probably spent years writing getters and setters by hand.
+Most modern Java projects rely on Lombok — but most developers never bother to find out how it actually works.

 How Lombok Works Internally

-The current Lombok repo is hard to navigate — annotation handlers, AST transformers, separate Eclipse and javac paths, fifteen years of patches on top of patches. master is not a good starting point.
+The Lombok repository today is a maze: annotation handlers, AST transformers, separate execution paths for Eclipse and javac, fifteen years of patches stacked on top of each other.
+The master branch is not a good place to start.

-I went back to the earliest commits instead.
-The structure is simpler there: a handful of annotation processors, an early split between Eclipse and javac, and the first AST experiments before the annotation surface grew.
+So I went back to the very first commits.
+At that point, the structure was much simpler: a handful of annotation processors, a nascent separation between Eclipse and javac, and the first experiments with the AST — long before the list of supported annotations exploded.

-Finding those commits manually means cloning the repo, running git log --reverse, and scrolling.
-I built GitGenesis to skip that — it lists the first commits of any GitHub repo.
-For Lombok, the results point straight at Reinier Zwitserloot's initial scaffolding, when @Getter went from idea to working code.
+To find those commits without spending an hour running git log --reverse, I built GitGenesis, a tool that isolates the first commits of any GitHub repository.
+For Lombok, the results point directly to Reinier Zwitserloot's initial scaffolding, back when @Getter was going from concept to working code.

-Those early diffs helped: every Lombok annotation still boils down to an annotation processor rewriting the AST before javac finishes.
+Analyzing those first diffs taught me a lot: every Lombok annotation ultimately boils down to an annotation processor that rewrites the AST (the abstract syntax tree) before javac even finishes its job.

-Lombok hooks into javac during compilation via the Annotation Processing API:
+Lombok hooks into javac's compilation process via the Annotation Processing API:

 Source Code (.java) → Compiler → Annotation Processor → Generated Code → Bytecode (.class)

-javax.annotation.processing.Processor - Processing rounds — the compiler runs processors in rounds until no new annotations appear
+• Processing rounds — the compiler runs processors in a loop until no new annotations appear.

-JCTree(methods, fields) instead of emitting separate.javafiles - Bytecode — once the AST is patched, javac compiles it like any other source
+• Bytecode — once the AST is modified, javac compiles it just like any other source.

-Lombok does not generate a companion PersonGetters.java.
-It inserts methods directly into the class AST, so they land in Person.class with correct line numbers and full type-checking.
+This point is central: Lombok generates no PersonGetters.java file on disk.
+It inserts methods directly into the class's AST.
+They land in Person.class with correct line numbers and full type checking.

 lombok-internal/